Editor's note: This post has been updated in July 2025 for comprehensiveness.

 6. Train Staff

 Train staff by providing training in areas such as vibration and oil analysis to help them understand indicators and know when to seek technical assistance.
-Also train them in how to utilize any connected technologies, managing alerts, etc.
+Also, train them in how to utilize any connected technologies, manage alerts, etc.

 Selecting Condition Monitoring Technologies